Straight answers, no jargon.

 The device has LED lights that project colour onto the wall — visible even in the dark.
 Red means critical level, blue means normal, and green means the tank is full.
 It updates in real time, so anyone in the house can see the tank status at a glance without opening the app.

 Yes.
 You can invite others to see your tank in the app.
-You decide whether they can only view or also order water and change settings.
+You decide whether they can only view or also change settings and manage the Water Map listing.

 Yes.
 Your data is private and is not shared with third parties.